CodeSeeker1/Password-Manager/README.md

 # Password-Manager
-A simple CLI password manager written in C.
+A secure CLI password manager written in C.

 ## 🧰 Features